Olivier-Boudeville/OSDL-Orge/src/doc/elements/creatures/actions/magic/spells/Orge-Sudden-Drain-Spell.rst

 This spell impacts negatively a creature, regarding either its fatigue, health or magical capacity, punctually, i.e. once and immediately.

 Neither the caster nor the target controls which of the three resources will be affected.

+Available only in the Cleric path, through incantation, gesture or rune spellcasting.